ably-labs/react-hooks/README.md

 # @ably-labs/react-hooks

+> [!IMPORTANT]
+> The release candidate of our 3.0 react hooks library is currently available, which includes major improvements such as using a context provider and providing APIs to react to connection errors and channel errors.
+Please see the [3.0.0-rc README](https://github.com/ably-labs/react-hooks/blob/integration/v3/README.md) for installation instructions and usage examples.

 Use Ably in your React application using idiomatic, easy to use, React Hooks!

 Using this package you can: